-Usability Testing Prompts New Site Structure
+Usability Testing for Global NGO Prompts New Site Structure

 Our client, an international NGO, needed a new website to publish research data in a format that could be easily consumed.
 The research data that would populate the site was collected in six countries.
 It included raw data sets, charts, and data visualizations for each country.
 The team overseeing the research designed the website.